 Morro Jable (South)

-Once a small sleepy fishing village with only 200 inhabitants, Morro Jable has something for everyone with the miles of golden beaches and clear blue seas, shops, bars and restaurants.
+Once a small sleepy fishing village which only had 200 inhabitants by 1960, now has more than 8000 people including many foreign residents mostly Germans.
+Morro Jable has something for everyone with the miles of golden beaches and clear blue seas, shops, bars and restaurants.
 The old village still remains intact and there is a quaint harbour in the west of the town, used by local fishermen and yachtsmen where you can escape the hustle and bustle.
 Some of the beaches here are the longest and most beautiful in the Canary Islands stretching 35km and there's plenty to do for the water sports enthusiast from jet skiing to windsurfing.
 It´s also possible to take a jet foil from here to Gran Canaria.

 Betancuria lies in a picturesque valley next to a dried up stream that flowed up until the 16th century.
 Founded in 1405 by the Norman conqueror Jean de Bethencourt, it has plenty of history.
 Designed to protect the capital from pirate attacks, in 1593 the pirate Jaban penetrated Betancuria and reduced everything including the Santa Maria church to a pile of rubble.
 The church was rebuilt in 1691.
 Betancuria was capital for quite some time until the local people started moving away from the town due to lack of arable land.
 In 1834 the capital was changed to La Oliva.
 On the main street running through the town is the Casa Museo Arquebiologico, with the famous cannon.
 The building encases a collection of important archeological finds.
 These include fertility idols, an idol frieze that was discovered near La Oliva, and many farming implements.
 The church has been fully restored and open to the public and there's also a church museum.
 At the Casa Santa Maria you can see local artists at work and purchase some of the hand made products from the local shop.